×

 WSGS Internship/Practicum Process Checklist:

-Return the Internship Address Form to begin your internship.
-Send the completed to the Internship Coordinator: ehemenway@luc.edu.
+• Complete the Initial Intern Agreement in discussion with your agency supervisor and return the form to the Coordinator Dr. Amy Shuffelton (ashuffe@luc.edu) after your first week of work.
+Send the completed form to the Internship Coordinator.
 NOTE: Make sure to save this with your changes after you have filled it out.